-Growing Together is an informal discussion group which meets on Wednesday mornings at 10.30 am Our aim is to explore the Christian faith and relate it to topical issues.
+Growing Together is an informal discussion group which meets fortnightly on

+Our aim is to explore the Christian faith and relate it to topical issues.
 Meetings are led by members of the group, and everyone has the chance to share their thoughts.

 Anyone is welcome to come to a meeting; please contact Philip Jones (01725 512204) for details of venue and discussion topics, or for any further information.